 13) How often do alumni come back and get involved in helping current students find internships and jobs?

-I find that these questions show that students are thinking deeply and critically about the college experience and beyond.
-It goes beyond 14) “How is the food?” — though I would say that is an important question too!
+These questions show that students think deeply and critically about the college experience and beyond.
+It goes beyond 14) “How is the food?” — though that is an important question too!

 More Great Reading: